Department of Foreign Affairs and Trade

-We can't investigate crimes committed overseas — local authorities do this — but we do provide guidance for Australians assaulted or robbed overseas smartraveller.gov.au
+We can’t investigate crimes committed overseas—local authorities are responsible for this—but we do provide guidance for Australians assaulted or robbed overseas smartraveller.gov.au

 Each year, the number of Australians holding passports increases.

 Passports are valuable identity documents.
-It's important to protect them from damage, especially the photo page.
-It's also important to make sure they are valid for long enough, which is often six months after leaving a country.
-Even travellers on cruises should take passports in case of unplanned stops for emergencies.
+It’s important to protect them from damage, especially the photo page.
+It’s also important to make sure they are valid for long enough, which is often six months after you plan to leave a country.
+Travellers on cruises should take passports, even if no port stops are scheduled, in case of unplanned stops for emergencies.

 Despite the best intentions, with more and more Australians travelling each year, it is inevitable some passports will go astray.

 In 2018–19 a total of 5,728 passports were reported lost or stolen overseas, an increase of 21% on 2017–18.

 The most common damage to passports is water damage, from spilt drinks or going through the wash, and torn pages

 Top 5 countries for lost and stolen passports